Official-Codaisseur-Graduate/gitgud-client/README.md

 ## Who

-As three graduates of the Codaisseur Academy in Amsterdam we developed this tool from scratch with Rein op ‘t Land - a teacher and developer at Codaisseur - who acted as our Product Owner

-## Authors

 * **Oleksandra Akulshyna** - *Initial work* - [w3bgir1](https://github.com/w3bgir1)
 * **Vincent de Graaf** - *Initial work* - [vdegraaf](https://github.com/vdegraaf)
 * **Natalia Volchatova** - *Initial work* - [Klackky](https://github.com/Klackky)